esonghori/TinyGarble/README.md

 ```

 ### Compile
-Confing TinyGarble and then compile it in `bin` directory (for debug mode, use
+Configure TinyGarble and then compile it in `bin` directory (for debug mode, use
 `cmake ..` inside `bin` directory before `make`):
 ```
   $ ./configure